electron/electron/docs/tutorial/first-app.md

 __Note__: If the `main` field is not present in `package.json`, Electron will attempt to load an `index.js` (as Node.js does).

-By default `npm start` would run the main script with node, in order to make it run with Electron, you can add a `scripts` field:
+By default, `npm start` would run the main script with Node.js. in order to make it run with Electron, you can add a `start` script:

 ```json
 {